How’s the roof?

 What we’re inspecting for: leaking, damaged, deteriorated, lifting, curling, loose, missing, Ice damming (winter) etc.

-Your inspection report will contain a section on the condition of the roof.
+Your inspection report will contain a section on the condition of the roofing systems.
 If required you should make any repairs or full replacement as soon as possible to avoid damage to the interior of your new home.